DataDog/terraform-module-datadog-agentless-scanner/examples/README.md

 # Custom VPC Example

 If you want to avoid creating a new VPC for the Agentless scanners, and you want to reuse one of your own, see the [example](custom_vpc/README.md)

+# Custom Agent Configurations Example

+If you want to add custom configurations for our Datadog Agent running alongside our scanners, see the [example](custom_agent_configurations/README.md)